Non-sparking tools: Common Misconceptions You Need ...

 1. Non-sparking tools do not generate any spark

-Non sparking tools are made of metal, and as a result, they do generate sparks.
-The difference between non-sparking tools and steel tools is the energy of the spark they generate.
+Non-sparking tools are made of metal and, consequently, they do generate sparks.
+The key difference between non-sparking tools and steel tools is the energy of the spark they produce.
+The reduced energy of these sparks is attributed to the specific alloys used in crafting non-sparking tools.

 2. Copper Beryllium (Cu-Be) tools are more expensive than Aluminum Bronze (Al-Bron) tools